Unsuk Chin

 Unsuk Chin (진은숙 [tɕin ɯn.suk]; born July 14, 1961) is a South Korean composer of contemporary classical music, who is based in Berlin, Germany.
-Chin was self-taught piano from a young age and studied composition at Seoul National University as well as with György Ligeti at the Hochschule für Musik und Theater Hamburg.
+Chin was a self-taught pianist from a young age and studied composition at Seoul National University as well as with György Ligeti at the Hochschule für Musik und Theater Hamburg.

-The recipient of numerous awards, she won the 2004 Grawemeyer Award for her Violin Concerto and the 2010 Music Composition Prize of the Prince Pierre Foundation for the ensemble piece Gougalōn.
+The recipient of numerous awards, she won the 2004 Grawemeyer Award for her Violin Concerto No. 1, the 2010 Music Composition Prize of the Prince Pierre Foundation for the ensemble piece Gougalōn and the Ernst von Siemens Music Prize in 2024.
 In 2019, writers of The Guardian ranked her Cello Concerto (2009) the 11th greatest work of art music since 2000, with Andrew Clements describing it as "perhaps the most original and entertainingly disconcerting of all of [her concertos], cast in four brilliant movements that never quite conform to type".

 Biography

-Unsuk Chin was born in Seoul, Korea.
+Unsuk Chin was born in Seoul, South Korea.
 She studied composition with Sukhi Kang at Seoul National University and won several international prizes in her early 20s.
-In 1985, Chin won the Gaudeamus Foundation located in Amsterdam, with her piece Spektra for three celli, which was created for her graduation project.
-She also received an academic grant to study in Germany, and moved to Germany that same year.
+In 1985, Chin won the Gaudeamus Foundation located in Amsterdam, with her piece Spektra for three celli, which was composed for her graduation project.
+She also received an academic grant to study in Germany, where she moved that same year.
 There she studied with György Ligeti at the Hochschule für Musik und Theater Hamburg from 1985 to 1988.

-In 1988, Unsuk Chin worked as a freelance composer at the electronic music studio of the Technical University of Berlin, realizing seven works: her first electronic piece was Gradus ad Infinitum, which was composed in 1989.
+In 1988, Chin worked as a freelance composer at the electronic music studio of Technische Universität Berlin, releasing seven works.
+Her first electronic piece was Gradus ad Infinitum, which was composed in 1989.
 Her first large orchestral piece, Die Troerinnen (1986, rev.1990), for women's voices, was premiered by the Bergen Philharmonic Orchestra in 1990.
 In 1991, her breakthrough work Acrostic Wordplay was premiered by the Nieuw Ensemble.
 Since then, it has been performed in more than 20 countries in Europe, Asia and North America.
 Chin's collaboration with the Ensemble Intercontemporain, which has led to several commissions from them, started in 1994 with Fantaisie mecanique.
-Since 1995, Unsuk Chin has been published exclusively by Boosey & Hawkes.
+Since 1995, Chin has been published exclusively by Boosey & Hawkes.
 In 1999, Chin began an artistic collaboration with Kent Nagano, who has since premiered six of her works.

-Chin's Violin Concerto was awarded the 2004 University of Louisville Grawemeyer Award for Music Composition.
+Chin's Violin Concerto No. 1 was awarded the 2004 University of Louisville Grawemeyer Award for Music Composition.
 It was premiered in 2002 by Viviane Hagner.
-Since then, it has been programmed in 14 countries in Europe, Asia and North America, and performed, among others, by Christian Tetzlaff, the Berlin Philharmonic Orchestra and Simon Rattle in 2005.
+Since then, it has been programmed in 14 countries in Europe, Asia and North America, and performed, among others, by Christian Tetzlaff, the Berlin Philharmonic and Simon Rattle in 2005.